MdSamsuzzohaShayon/youthspike-event-management/README.md

 ### Update - 1
- - And I think for right now, if there are four nets in a match, and each captain takes a turn selecting which net they don’t want to be the two-point net,
- - then the computer automatically assigned one of the remaining 2 to be the two point net based off of some logic.
- - The first logic is who has the lowest combined pair scores. and if it is tied, then it would go to another logic
- - Another logic is select a random net if conbined pair score is tied and select one net randomly
  - When adding a player to a team ranking them incorrectly
  - When adding and removing player from a team, ranking need to be working properly
  - Add animation little bit with framer